mattdo98/DatabaseProject/README.md

   ## Updates

- v1.0 Interation  1 : Added CSVParser and .csv prints to console successfully. v2.0 Interation  2 : Used JSON and CSVParser to load a .json file and .csv to a database.
+ v1.0 Interation  1 : Added CSVParser and .csv prints to console successfully.\n
+ v2.0 Interation  2 : Used JSON and CSVParser to load a .json file and .csv to a database.